QuentinRa/blog.quentinra.dev/tools/git/index.md

-# About this course
+# Version-control using Git

+Git is a tool allowing you to easily work on a project.
+You will be able to go back to a previous version, and since the code will be hosted on a server, you will reduce the probability of loosing all your work.
+You will also make team projects easiers, are they are many features such as branches, issues, pull requests, which are quite convenient for programmers.

-* you will learn what's git
+* you will learn what's Git
-* the basic usage of git
+* the basic usage of Git
 * the main concepts
 * good practices
 * some advanced concepts